About This Course

 Why Choose This Course

-The Early Start Semester in Musics in Ireland provides students with multiple opportunities for social engagement in their learning experience.
+The Early Start Semester in Irish Traditional Music provides students with multiple opportunities for social engagement in their learning experience.
 Field-trips and workshops add enjoyable live music experiences and facilitate the enhancement of communication skills and cultural awareness.

 Skills and Careers Information

 This course will facilitate the development of aural skills and musical analysis skills as students are exposed to the various musical traditions in Ireland.
 Students will also develop practical skills in the areas of Irish traditional music, song and dance.
 Engagement with the study of a musical culture can contribute greatly to the student’s ability to research and understand cross-cultural awareness.
 Students who engage in the Early Start Semester in Musics in Ireland gain employment in a wide variety of careers.

 The minimum grade point average (GPA) requirement for admission to the program is normally 3.0 out of 4.0

 €8,250 The cost of all field trip activities are covered as part of the programme.
 Students are required to purchase a tin whistle to participate in this workshop